 - Road, weather, and lighting conditions

 Each piece of information helps your lawyer build a case that supports your need for compensation.
-Anything that’s not in your favor is something they can build a defense for, but without the report, they may not find out until it’s too late!
+Anything that’s not in your favor is something they can build a defense for, but without the report, they might not find out until it’s too late!

 Facts and Opinions in Car Accident Reports

 While car accident reports do contain many facts about a car crash, not every piece of information will be objective.
-There will be opinions from the witnesses, the driver statements, and eyewitnesses.
+There will usually be opinions from the witnesses, the driver statements, and eyewitnesses.

 If your case does go to trial, distinguishing facts from opinions is crucial.
 There are even legal techniques that could throw out an accident report under hearsay rules.
 A car accident report is just one piece of a larger puzzle, but an important one.